 Moving Stuck Energy

-Even the best circle gets stuck sometimes.
+Even the best circle can get stuck.
 Maybe you've done a long go-round and everyone has been heard, but there is no resolution.
 Maybe you've done a long, slow magical working that left everyone sluggish.